khush1709/House-price-prediction/README.md

 2. Customize the code based on your own dataset and requirements.

 ## Results
 The model's performance metrics, such as R-squared and Mean Squared Error, are printed in the notebook.
-Additionally, a learning curve is plotted to visualize the model's performance with varying training set sizes.

 ## Acknowledgments
 - `Inspiration`: This project is inspired by the need to implement a multiple linear regression model for predicting house prices.